 Is the Tenancy Agreement suitable?

 A friend of mine once had a “live-in” landlord, but the Tenancy Agreement had clauses regarding the Landlord’s right of entry.
-Obviously the landlord had a right of entry since she was “live-in”.
+Clearly unsuitable.
+Especially since the occupant (my friend) was most likely a lodger, and not a tenant at all, yet was given an assured shorthold tenancy agreement to sign.

 A more common scenario of using an incorrect Tenancy Agreements is when the property is furnished, but the tenancy agreement is for an unfurnished property.

-Ensure the Tenancy Agreement is actually the correct type for the property and circumstances if you actually want it to be used for its intended creation.
+Ensure the Tenancy Agreement is actually the correct type for the property and circumstances.

 Is the Tenancy Agreement up-to-date?